-The global behavior of the Web service (and therefore, the actions it can perform) is obtained by an exhaustive simulation of the BPEL description, performed by the WSMOD tool (see a screenshot in Figure 2), which is able to handle both discrete [11] and continuous [12] time representations.
+The global behavior of the Web service (and therefore, the actions it can perform) is obtained by an exhaustive simulation of the BPEL description, performed by the WSMOD tool (see Figures 2, 3), which is able to handle both discrete [13] and continuous [14] time representations.
 WSMOD takes two different inputs (see Figure 1):

-- A Web service description in BPEL [14], a standardized language allowing to specify the behavior of business processes.
-BPEL supports two different types of business processes: executable processes specify the behavior of business processes in full detail, such that they can be executed by an orchestration engine; and abstract business protocols specify the public message exchanges between the service and a client (i.e., excluding the message exchanges which take place internally, e.g., during invocations of sub-services). - A formal representation of the BPEL semantics, based on the Algebra of Timed Processes (ATP) [24], which specifies using operational rules how the model of the business process behavior is generated.
+- A Web service description in BPEL [17], a standardized language allowing to specify the behavior of business processes.
+BPEL supports two different types of business processes: executable processes specify the behavior of business processes in full detail, such that they can be executed by an orchestration engine; and abstract business protocols specify the public message exchanges between the service and a client (i.e., excluding the message exchanges which take place internally, e.g., during invocations of sub-services). - A formal representation of the BPEL semantics, based on the Algebra of Timed Processes (ATP) [27], which specifies using operational rules how the model of the business process behavior is generated.
 Depending on the time representation chosen, the resulting model is either a DTLTS, or a timed automaton (TA) [1].
-An excerpt of the ATP rules formalizing the BPEL semantics in discrete-time is shown in Table 1.
-For example, the process "time" can only elapse time (represented by the $\chi$ action), and the process "receive" or "reply" can send or receive a message (first rule) or elapse time too (second rule).
+The ATP rules formalizing the BPEL semantics in discretetime is shown in Table 1.
+For example, the process "time" can only elapse time (represented by the χ action), and the process "receive" or "reply" can send or receive a message (first rule) or elapse time too (second rule).